levieitnerdba89-a11y/Excel_Project_Data_Analytics/Project_1_Dashboard/ReadMe.md

 ## Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The datset is available through my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available through my Excel course, which provides the aformentioned foundation for analyzing data using Excel.
 It includes detailed information on:

 - 🤹 Job title
 - 💰 Salaries